 Large-scale industrial accidents can cause serious injuries and deaths.

 Burwell Nebout Trial Lawyers has spent over 40 years handling injury and death claims that have occurred in Texas refineries and chemical plants.

-Through representation of the USW 13-1 and its predecessors, Burwell Nebout plant explosion lawyers have personally been on site in all of the major refineries and plants in the Texas Gulf Coast Region.
+Through the representation of the USW 13-1 and its predecessors, Burwell Nebout plant explosion lawyers have personally been on-site in all of the major refineries and plants in the Texas Gulf Coast Region.

 We have first-hand knowledge of how these units operate and the jobs performed by the operators and trade crafts.
 Since 1970, Burwell Nebout has been involved in all the major explosions in the Texas Gulf Coast region.
 Burwell Nebout and its team of experts are capable of analyzing root cause analysis and all other associated investigations to determine the operational errors that result in significant injuries from industrial accidents and explosions.
 Our lawyers have handled injury and death claims against all the major refineries and chemical plants in Texas City, Pasadena and Baytown.